Financial reports 2009-10

 The message from Christchurch and the message from Al Noor and Linwood mosques could not be more clear - the global ideology of hate will fail to divide us.

-A message from The Duke and Duchess of Cambridge to the people of Sri Lanka
+A message from The Queen to the President of Sri Lanka

 The Duke of York visits China